meplato/store2-go-client/README.md

 command line client:

 1. Get the library via: `go get github.com/meplato/store2-go-client`
-2. Install the dependencies: `make deps`
-3. Set the API token, e.g. via an environment variable:
+2. Set the API token, e.g. via an environment variable:
    `export STORE2_USER=<your-api-token>`.
    If you're an old Unix guy, you can also add a line to your `~/.netrc` file, e.g. `machine store2.meplato.com login <your-api-token>`; the command line client will happily pick it up without any environment variables.
-4. Build the command line client: `make`
+3. Build the command line client: `make`

 You should now have an executable binary at `./store`.
 If you run it, you can see a help page regarding the various commands.